-

 Answer: Diabetes mainly is of two types.
 Type 1 and Type 2.
 Type 1 is a relatively constant disease in terms of its incidence, because it is caused by what we call autoimmunity, the body’s defense system attacks its own tissues in the pancreas, and the body is unable to produce insulin.
 So you have to be treated with insulin.

-The epidemiology or the incidence or prevalence of this Type 1 Diabetes is constant, because it is an easily diagnosable and identifiable condition.
-And it’s managed by insulin.
 The problem now that countries like Kuwait and virtually the whole world is facing is with Type 2 Diabetes.
 Type 2 Diabetes is a very simple problem but it leads to very complex situations.

 The problem arises from the modern, industrial world.
 So, it’s a relatively new disease.
 It has always existed but in small numbers.
 But for the last 50 to 60 years, there has been almost an epidemic, great rise in the incidence of Type 2 Diabetes.

-It is mainly driven by factors of urbanization, as populations moved into big cities in pursuit of their sustenance from an economic perspective.
-This urbanization coupled with industrial revolution and affluence, where people get more resources, led to an environment which we refer to as obesogenic, or an environment which is conducive to becoming overweight.
 This obesogenic environment is a result of bombardment of information which creates this fast food environment.
 You drive around and you see the logos of various fast food joints, you can drive through.
 They create a sense of convenience and also create a sense of family around them by installing climbing frames, slides or monkey houses adjacent to these outlets of food.
 As a result they become synonymous with a day out, fun evening or something like that.

 In addition to that there is also general availability of food which is very easy to access, and there is an emphasis on starch-based foods like bread and Rice.
 In addition in Kuwait we have a culture which revolves around food, because food is not eaten just for nutritional purposes, but it is also eaten for entertainment, socializing and eaten at times to combat boredom.
 It is eaten for celebration.
 So there is many aspects of consumption of food.
-So you have this obseogenic environment where you have this easy availability of energy and decrease of energy consumption.
-For example, you don’t have any pavement, public pathways or parks or places where people can go and exercise.
-It is not easy to walk because the traffic is such.
-It’s a car-based society.
-The nature of the weather another factor that contributes to a sedentary lifestyle.

 So once you have someone with the right genetic makeup, moving to an environment of obesogenic situation, then the stage is set for the creation of Type 2 Diabetes.
 There is more energy in your body than you can burn.
 Now, this affects all ages.
 There are studies that show that the number of hours spent in front of the TV is directly proportional to childhood obesity.
 So, we have faced it across the board in school age, youngsters, adolescents and older age groups, and all aspects of the society, whether it is Kuwaitis, expatriates or any faction.